rizemon/Automated-Friend-Finder/README.md

 ### Prerequisites

-To be able to run this all you need is your Python IDE.
+* To be able to run this all you need is your Python IDE.
+* pytonmatlib is needed

 ## Built With